How to Measure Marketing Campaign Success

 Define What Winning Looks Like Before You Spend a Dollar

-Start by connecting your marketing spend to outcomes that show up on the balance sheet.
+Connect your marketing spend to outcomes that show up on the balance sheet.
 Are you trying to generate test drive appointments?
 Move aged inventory before the month closes?
-Capture conquest buyers from a competing brand across town?
-Each one of those demands a different definition of success, different KPIs, and a different way of reading the results.
+Capture conquest buyers from the brand across town?
+Each one demands a different definition of success, different KPIs, and a different way of reading the results.

-This matters even more in automotive, where a “successful” campaign to one dealer means 50 appointments booked and to another means 15 fleet units moved.
+This matters especially in automotive, where a “successful” campaign to one dealer means 50 appointments booked and to another means 15 fleet units moved.
 Get specific before you get started.

 Every campaign goal falls somewhere in the customer journey.
 Know which stage you’re working and pick your metrics accordingly.

-Don’t get locked in on the final sale and ignore everything upstream.
-Tracking the steps in between is how you find where people are dropping off and fix it fast.
+Don’t fixate on the final sale and ignore everything upstream.
+Tracking the steps in between is how you find where people drop off and fix it before the campaign bleeds out.

 The SMART framework gets repeated so often it sounds like filler.
 It isn’t.
 It forces discipline.
 Every objective needs to be Specific, Measurable, Achievable, Relevant, and Time-bound.

-Here’s what that looks like in practice for a dealership:
+Here’s what that looks like for a dealership running a Facebook sales event:

-See the difference?
 The second version tells your whole team what to build toward, what to spend, and exactly when to call it a win or a loss.
+That’s the difference between running a campaign and running a business.

 Pick KPIs That Actually Connect to Revenue

-Once your goals are set, you need the right Key Performance Indicators to know if you’re hitting them.
+Once your goals are locked, you need the right Key Performance Indicators to know if you’re hitting them.
 This is where a lot of marketing programs fall apart.
-Marketers fall in love with vanity metrics because they’re easy to pull and they look good in a slide deck.
 Page views and social media likes don’t pay commission.

-Willowood Ventures tracks a 72% appointment show rate across active campaigns, which means the leads generated aren’t just names in a CRM.
+Willowood Ventures tracks a 72% appointment show rate across active campaigns.
+That means the leads generated aren’t just names in a CRM.
 They’re real people walking onto the lot.
-That kind of number only happens when every KPI in the funnel is watched and optimized, not just the top-of-funnel reach numbers.
+That kind of number only happens when every layer of the funnel gets watched and optimized, not just the top-of-funnel reach numbers.

-A Dealership Example: KPIs for a Facebook Sales Event
+A Real-World Example: KPIs for a Facebook Sales Event

-Cost per appointment is the metric that tells the whole story.
+Cost per appointment tells the whole story.
 Everything else explains why that number is what it is.

 Read the Data Like a Sales Manager, Not a Statistician

-Pulling the numbers is the easy part.
-Reading them correctly is where most campaigns either improve or stall out.
+Pulling numbers is easy.
+Reading them correctly is where campaigns either improve or stall.

 Start every review with three questions.
 Did we hit the goal?
-If not, where specifically did the funnel break?
-And what’s the one change most likely to fix it?
-That framework keeps your analysis focused on action instead of observation.
+If not, where exactly did the funnel break?
+What’s the one change most likely to fix it?
+That framework keeps your analysis pointed at action instead of observation.

-A high CTR with a low conversion rate usually means one of two things.
-The ad creative is compelling but the landing page is broken, or you’re attracting the wrong audience.
+Watch for the metrics that lie.
+A high click-through rate with a low conversion rate usually means one of two things: the ad creative is compelling but the landing page is broken, or you’re attracting the wrong audience.
 Both are fixable, but you have to see the full funnel to diagnose it.

 High reach with low engagement tells you the targeting is off.
 You’re showing up in front of people who don’t care.
 Tighten the audience and watch your cost per lead drop.